janlemcke/Cartesian/README.md

 ℚ = ℕ x ℕ
 ```

-ContFrac is defined to be a synonym for List ℕ, which means that it is a type consisting of a list of natural numbers.
+ContFrac is defined to be a synonym for List ℕ, which means that it is a type consisting of lists of natural numbers.

 ℚ is defined to be the Cartesian product of ℕ and ℕ, using the record type x defined earlier.
-This means that it is a type that consists of a pair of natural numbers, with the first component being accessed via the field `fst` and the second component being accessed via the field `snd` .
+This means that it is a type that consists of pairs of natural numbers, with the first component being accessed via the field `fst` and the second component being accessed via the field `snd` .

 ```